ringwormGO-organization/ringOS/README.md

-# LockOS
+# ringOS
 LockOS source code

-# About LockOS
+# About ringOS
-LockOS is beta version of ringOS. ringOS is ringwormGO operating system ringOS is keyboard oriented OS with GUI elements
+ringOS is ringwormGO operating system ringOS is keyboard oriented OS with GUI elements

 This repo is for developing and invitation new contributors for this project.